We are ready to welcome our students back to the Whitby campus on August 26, 2020.

 Our Fall 2020 Reopen Plan

 We invite you to read our reopening plan.
-The goal for the plan is to help parents better understand the steps we are taking to keep the Whitby Community safe and healthy, and how we will maintain continuity of learning.
+The goal for the plan is to help parents better understand policies and procedures we are taking to keep the Whitby community safe and healthy, and how we will maintain continuity of learning.

 Reopening Sneak Preview